Girton College Boat Club: The Infidel BC

 The Infidel Boat Club (TIBC) is Girton's alumnae boat club.
 It encourages networking between alumnae who used to row, supports Girton College Boat Club, and promotes rowing within the College and beyond.
 The Club organises rowing and social events in Cambridge, London and beyond.

+Honours

+Boat Race representatives

+The following rowers were part of the rowing club at the time of their participation in The Boat Race.